 Give your SEO a boost:

 Lastly, your domain name can play a role from an SEO (Search Engine Optimization) perspective.
-While there are many factors that go into your website’s SEO, your domain name is a crucial element that should not be ignored.
+While many factors go into your website’s SEO, your domain name is a crucial element that should not be ignored.

 How to choose a domain name.